uOttawa-Makerspace/MakerSpaceRepo/doc/file_upload.md

 `data-file-upload-preview-selector` specifies the selector to find the preview pane.
 This can be any `querySelector` compatible string.
 Only one preview pane can be attached to the input element.
 The first matching element will be used.
 I recommend using a data attribute to imply it's uniqueness.

-`data-file-upload-limit` limits the number of files allowed by the input file.
+`data-file-upload-limit` (optional) limits the number of files allowed by the input file.
 Any files selected that go over the limit will silently be ignored.
 If you're allowing multiple file uploads then I recommend you set `multiple` as well.
 By default no limit is enforced.

+`data-file-upload-suffix` (optional) appends an extra name component to the uploaded file.
+The final form field name would become "Input field name" + "random ID" + "file upload suffix".

 `name` is copied from the main input element and appended to the name of each